PerfectGym/ClientPortal.Embed/README.md

 * type: string

 Url to Client Portal application.
-It will be loaded regarding `url`, `defaultState` or `defaultStateParams` as the first page that user sees on the embeded Client Portal.
+It will be loaded regarding `url`, `defaultState` or `defaultStateParams` as the first page that user sees on the embedded Client Portal.
 It's main functionality is to give simple way of displaying calendar with predefined filters on your page.
 Example `forceUrl` value looks like: `https://CLUB_NAME.perfectgym.pl/ClientPortal2/#/Classes/1/Calendar?timeTableId=12&trainerId=92`.
 Domain from this option must match domain in `url` option.

 ### `defaultState`